Mortgage Well

 Are biweekly payments the same as one extra payment a year?

 Roughly.
-Twenty-six biweekly payments equal thirteen monthly payments, so you make about one extra payment per year of principal-and-interest.
+Twenty-six biweekly halves equal thirteen monthly payments, so you make about one extra payment per year of principal-and-interest.
+Mortgage Well doesn't simulate true biweekly servicing yet — approximate it with a monthly or annual extra.

 Estimates only.
 This calculator is not a loan offer, loan approval, official Loan Estimate, Closing Disclosure, tax advice, legal advice, or financial advice.
 Actual payments, rates, taxes, insurance, mortgage insurance, closing costs, and loan terms may vary.
 Contact a qualified lender, tax professional, or financial advisor for guidance.